opentext-idol/discover-deploy/README.md

 - Docker, version 20.10.22 or later
 - Docker Compose, version 2.14.1 or later

-Log in with your own password to gain access to the Micro Focus IDOL containers on Docker Hub:
+Log in with your own password to gain access to the OpenText IDOL containers on Docker Hub:

 ```
 docker login -u microfocusidolreadonly
 ```

-> To obtain your password (API key) contact Micro Focus support.
+> To obtain your password (API key) contact OpenText support.

 Configure the location of your IDOL License Server in `config/base.env`, and grant the `admin` role in your License Server configuration to the host you will deploy the `analysis` component to.